Safe Harbor Tax Calculator

 W-2 withholding from your or a spouse's paycheck.

-The IRS won't charge an underpayment penalty if you prepay enough during the year — even if you end up owing more at filing.
-You satisfy the 'safe harbor' by paying the smaller of two targets: 90% of your current-year tax, or 100% of last year's total tax.
-Hit either and you're protected.
+The IRS won't charge an underpayment penalty if you prepay enough tax during the year — even if you still owe more at filing.
+You satisfy the safe harbor by paying the smaller of two targets: 90% of your current-year tax, or 100% of last year's total tax.

 The 110% rule for higher earners

 If your prior-year adjusted gross income was over $150,000 ($75,000 if married filing separately), the prior-year safe harbor rises from 100% to 110% of last year's tax.
-Miss that higher bar and the penalty applies even if you pay your full balance by April.
-This calculator applies the right multiplier automatically.
+This is the rule that catches successful freelancers off guard: pay only 100% when you owed 110%, and the IRS charges a penalty even though you paid your full balance by April.
+This calculator applies the correct multiplier automatically based on the AGI you enter.

-Why the prior-year method is the safe choice
+Why the prior-year method is the safer choice

-The current-year method needs an accurate forecast of income you haven't earned yet.
-The prior-year method uses a number that's already final — last year's tax.
-For freelancers with unpredictable income, paying 100% (or 110%) of last year's tax in four equal installments is the simplest way to be certain you won't owe a penalty.
+The current-year method needs an accurate forecast of income you haven't earned yet — hard for freelancers with unpredictable income.
+The prior-year method uses a number that is already final: last year's total tax.
+Paying 100% (or 110%) of last year's tax in four equal installments is the simplest way to be completely certain you won't face an underpayment penalty, which is why it's the default approach for most self-employed taxpayers.

 What is the safe harbor for estimated taxes?+